kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 ## Models in Keras

-Models in Keras are defined as a sequence of layers.
-A Sequential model is created first and layers are added one at a time until you are happy with the topology.
+Models (or networks) in Keras are defined as a sequence of layers.
+A Sequential model is created first and layers are added one at a time until you are happy with the network topology.

 ### Example of defined, compiled, fit and tested model (after data is preprocessed and libraries imported)

 ```
-X = input_values #shape is 100 by 8
+X = input_values #shape is 100 rows by 8 columns
 Y = input_categories #shape is 100 by 3 (one-hot encoding)

 model = Sequential()